WHERE TO SEE EAGLES

 The Skagit River Bald Eagle Interpretive Center

 Located in Rockport, WA in Howard Miller Steelhead Park, open 10:00 am to 4:00 pm on Saturdays and Sundays.
-We lead guided nature walks to eagle watching sites along the Skagit River at 11:00 am on Saturdays and Sundays.
-Guest speakers share their expert knowledge about a variety of environmental topics every Saturday at 1:00 pm.
-The Center features a Nature Store, Children’s Corner, informational videos, replica eagle’s nest, directions to the Eagle Watcher sites and Skagit Eagle Festival information.
+We lead guided nature walks to eagle watching sites along the Skagit River at 11:00am and 1:30pm on Saturdays and Sundays (see our schedule).
+The Center features a Nature Store, Children’s Corner, informational videos, replica eagle’s nest, and directions to the Eagle Watcher sites.
 Stop at the Interpretive Center and find out exactly where to go during your visit to see bald eagles on the Skagit River.

 Howard Miller Steelhead Park, Rockport